plus-microstate/plus-microstate.github.io/index.md

 ## About +microstate

 +microstate is a MATLAB toolbox for performing microstate analysis in sensor- or source-reconstructed EEG or MEG data. +microstate can be used for individual- or group-level analyses, and applied to both resting-state or task-evoked data.
 As well as microstate analysis, +microstate includes functions for calculating microstate statistics and microstate-segmented functional connectivity, visualisation, and simulation of data.
-Basic preprocessing is also available in the toolbox, and for more advanced preprocessing +microstate integrates with [Fieldtrip](https://www.fieldtriptoolbox.org), [SPM](https://www.fil.ion.ucl.ac.uk/spm/), [EEGLAB](https://eeglab.org), [LORETA/sLORETA](http://www.uzh.ch/keyinst/loreta), and [Brainstorm](https://neuroimage.usc.edu/brainstorm/).
+Basic preprocessing is also available in the toolbox, and for more advanced preprocessing +microstate integrates with a number of pre-exisiting toolboxes for M/EEG processing and analysis.
 ## Download and Installation

 The easiest way to download the toolbox is to click the following link: